Ten dollars buys six meals.

 Food 4 Thought is unique in that children earn groceries to help feed their families by participating in academic programs at the community level such as the Boys & Girls Clubs of Manteca-Lathrop.

-Boys & Girls Club staff noted members look forward to doing their homework in exchange for the bags of food.
-They make a beeline for the program after school as staff indicated kids take pride in helping feed their families.
+Boys & Girls Club staff noted that members look forward to doing their homework and receiving free tutoring in exchange for the bags of food.
+They make a beeline for the program after school as staff members indicated kids they take pride in helping feed their families.

 Other sites including Give Every Child a Chance sites and various after school programs where in exchange for eight hours in the academic based programs they receive 15 to 18 pounds of supplemental groceries twice a month along with 7 to 8 pounds of fresh produce.